Liberty Mutual life insurance review 2020

-- Accelerated death benefit.
+- Accelerated death benefit rider.
 Pays out up to 90% of your policy if you’re diagnosed with a terminal illness.

-- Accidental death benefit.
+- Accidental death benefit rider.
 Pays out an additional benefit if you die in an accident as specified in your policy.

-- Guaranteed insurability.
+- Guaranteed insurability rider.
 This gives you the option to add more to the death benefit without needing to go through the underwriting process.

-- Payor death and disability.
+- Payor benefit rider.
 Protects the person who pays for the life insurance — if it’s someone other than the insured.